Hairballs In Cats: Symptoms, How To Treat Them, And How To Get Rid Of Them

 Today we’ll focus on what hairballs are, the dangers they pose, and how to treat the problems efficiently for your own and your kitty’s sake.

 What Are Cat Hairballs, Exactly?

-Hairballs occur in all feline breeds, ages, genders, and sizes, unless the cat in question is a hairless breed like the Sphynx.
+Hairballs occur in most feline breeds, ages, genders, and sizes.
+The exception is a hairless breed like the Sphynx.

 Cat hair gets tangled, mats, and sheds.
 As your kitty is grooming itself with its tongue and teeth, it swallows loose hair.
 When too much hair builds up inside the cat’s stomach, it leads to hairballs.

 These hairballs are too big to be properly digested.
-As such, the kitty has to vomit them, cough them up, or get rid of them through its intestinal tract in the form of feces.
+As such, the kitty has to vomit them, cough them up, or pass them through her digestive tract in the form of feces.

 Unfortunately, hairballs are often thick and get stuck inside the kitty’s body.

 Some build-ups are so large that they can be removed only through a surgical procedure.
 And unless they are removed, they can cause numerous problems with your pet’s overall health.

 Long-haired breeds like the Maine Coon should especially be observed closely for telltale signs of hairballs.
 That, however, doesn’t mean that you should neglect your kitty if it’s a short-haired breed and doesn’t shed that much.
 All cats can suffer hairballs, regardless of fur length.